LiviaVarga/Fitting-and-forecasting-multi-population-mortality-models-based-on-Hungarian-regional-data/README.md

 This repository is the online appendix to the paper 'Fitting and forecasting multi-population mortality models based on Hungarian regional data'.
+I am grateful to the Cooperative Doctoral Programme of the Ministry of Culture and Innovation financed by the National Research, Development and Innovation Fund.